 The planning, organizing and delivery of large projects are extremely complex.
 The success or failure of such projects are determined by the project strategy.

-The complexity of large projects requires division and allocation of work among highly specialized stakeholders such as contractors, sub-contractors, suppliers.
-But, it also leads to significant interface risks among the various stakeholders throughout the project life cycle.
+The complexity of large projects requires division, allocation and execution of work among highly specialized stakeholders such as contractors, sub-contractors, suppliers etc. But, it also leads to significant interface and timing risks among the various stakeholders throughout the project life cycle.

 Investing time in defining the appropriate project strategy, project organization and the definition of roles and responsibilities upfront enables better project execution speed and control when the rubber meets the road.